francisstephan/hebrew_seed/README.md

 ## Get hebrew text from latin characters

 An easy way to use your latin keyboard to type in hebrew script.
-Developed with rust language, using the Seed framework.
+Developed with Rust language, using the Seed framework.

 ## Usage